ralvarezmar/2019-tfg-ruben-alvarez/README.md

 - Problems with height in tello drone.

 - Done functions to Tello Drone.
-It can take off and move, but there are problems with the physics.
+It can take off and move, but there still are problems with the physics.

+***
 ### Week 8

-- Research about Webpack and how build the project.
+- Research about Webpack and how to build the project.

 - New blocks implemented in kibotics environment: